Hidden flaws in popular $300+ smartphones sold on Amazon

 As I’m on the Quiddi team, I’ve decided to use Quiddi for review analysis.
 It can generate product summaries from hundreds and thousands of Amazon user reviews.

 You’ll notice that all the phones in the comparison are on Android, so I have to explain myself here.
-According to StatCounter, Android has 36.5 of the market share worldwide, while Windows has 35.99%, iOS ranks third with 13.99%.
+According to StatCounter, Android has 36.5% of the market share worldwide, while Windows has 35.99% and iOS ranks third with 13.99%.

 There are not so many iPhone sellers on Amazon hence only a few customer reviews.
 That’s why no iPhones in this research.
 Sorry guys.

-Since I wanted to make a research that’s based on representative samples, so I’ve chosen models with thousands of user reviews.
+Since I wanted to make a research that’s based on representative samples, so I’ve chosen models with at least 500 of user reviews.
 Quiddi has automatically analyzed the reviews, extracted product features and user sentiment.
 Below I’ll be providing links where you can check all the stats and review summaries.
 Let’s get started.

 Huawei Honor 8